owlbarn/tutorial/book/case-image-inception/README.md

 ## Online Demo

 If you are not interested in installing anything, [here](http://demo.ocaml.xyz/) is a web-based demo of this image classification application powered by Owl.
 Please feel free to play with it!
 And the server won’t store your image.
 Actually, if you are so keen to protect your personal data privacy, then you definitely should try to pull the code here and fast build a local image processing service without worrying your images being seen by anybody else!

-## Want to Know More?

-I suggest reading the code that constructing the whole InceptionV3 network from [this gist](https://gist.github.com/jzstark/9428a62a31dbea75511882ab8218076f).
-Even if you are not quite familiar with Owl or OCaml, it must still be quite surprising to see the network that contains 313 neuron nodes can be constructed using only about 150 lines of code.
-And we are talking about one of the most complex neural networks for computer vision.

-Besides InceptionV3, you can also easily construct other popular image recognition networks, such as [ResNet50](https://gist.github.com/pvdhove/a05bf0dbe62361b9c2aff89d26d09ba1), [VGG16](https://gist.github.com/jzstark/f5409c44d6444921a8ceec00e33c42c4), [SqueezeNet](https://gist.github.com/jzstark/c424e1d1454d58cfb9b0284ba1925a48) etc. with elegant Owl code.
-As to other smaller tasks, such as the most common hand-written digits recognition task, you can construct a good deep neural network model with only 9 lines of code.